developbio/cdc_birth_data/README.md

 Note that the zipped files are in the 100-250MB range.
 So, they may take a while to download and unzip.
 Once unzipped, they are each in the 1-5 GB range.

+If you want to make gifs in R using many years' worth of data (say, more than 10), you should have >8GB of RAM.

 ## Notes About the Data
 **These data are a mess.** Data coding changes year-to-year, there are missing data, and in a couple instances, CDC wrote down the wrong column numbers in their guidebooks.